railsgirls/guides.railsgirls.com/_posts/2014-05-29-touristic-autism_static-pages-tdd.markdown

 We're going to create a file titled home_spec.rb and place it in the spec/feature folder (as this is what we told Guard to expect).
 The purpose of this file is to become our specification file (in other words, this is going to be our test code and will represent the expected functionality).

-Note: in Ruby the words "test" and "specification" are often considered interchangable.
+Note: in Ruby the words "test" and "specification" are often considered interchangeable.

 ###TDD: Writing Test Code Before Application Code